 Take a river cruise

-By far my favourite thing to do in Bangkok, and the coolest way to see the city.
+The coolest way to see the city – if you only have one day in Bangkok, do this.
 It costs about £3 for an open ticket to go up and down the Chao Phraya River all day, getting off and on at as many stops as you like.
 You also get given a guidebook explaining what landmarks are at every stop and how to get to them.
-We got to explore Chinatown, Little India, the flower market, the Grand Palace, and Wat Arun and Wat Pho temples, but there’s so much more to see depending what you’re interested in.
+We got to explore Chinatown, Little India, the flower market, the Grand Palace, Wat Arun and Wat Pho temples, but there’s so much more to see depending what you’re interested in.
 Plus the cruise itself is so much fun, I think it’s worth £3 just to whizz around the river all day.

 Hide away in a park

 There’s no denying that Bangkok is pure madness, so if you’re there a while then take refuge in one of the many peaceful green spaces that are all around the city.
 It’s so nice to escape the fumes of the traffic and the beeping horns of the tuk tuks, and the parks are so beautiful despite being boxed in by skyscrapers.
-If you get there early enough you can even join the locals for some yoga or tai chi to really boost your zen level!
+If you get there early enough you can even join the locals for some yoga or tai chi for an extra zen boost!

-So there you have my pseudo-expert tips for getting the most out of Bangkok, which despite a bad first impression is now one of my favourite places, so give it a chance!
+So there you have my expert tips for exploring Bangkok, which despite a bad first impression is now one of my favourite places, so give it a chance.
 It is mental, but I don’t think there’s anywhere in the world quite like it!